BAMresearch/aRTist-handbook/source/installation.rst

 The actual license status can be displayed under :guilabel:`License information` from the :guilabel:`Help` menu (:numref:`licenseInformationDialog`).

+.. _activationrequest:

 Activation request
 ^^^^^^^^^^^^^^^^^^

 The activation request requires information about your *aRT*\ ist installation.
-The necessary information can be collected at the license information dialog of *aRT*\ ist (:guilabel:`Help` menu → :guilabel:`License information`).
+The necessary information can be collected at the license information dialog of *aRT*\ ist (:guilabel:`Help` menu → :guilabel:`License information`) at section "License activation".
 There are options to apply for node-locked or network licensing and to request an evaluation period.
-E-mail the request to `aRTist@bam.de <mailto:aRTist@bam.de>`_.

-In response to an activation request, you will get back an activated license file within the next business days.

 .. note:: To request a network license, a shared network folder has to be prepared in advance.
 It is required to store the common license file.

 .. note:: All users of the network license need to have write permission for the license file.

+Press the button :guilabel:`Generate activation request` to display the activation request (it will also be copied to your clipboard).
+Please email this request to `aRTist@bam.de <mailto:aRTist@bam.de>`_.

+In response to an activation request, you will receive an activated license file back within the next working days.

 .. _licenseInformationDialog:
 .. figure:: pictures/artist-licenseinformation.png